astronomer/airflow-guides/guides/error-notifications-in-airflow.md

 ![SLA Email](https://assets2.astronomer.io/main/guides/error-notifications/sla_email.png)

 Note that there is no functionality to disable email alerting for SLAs.
-If you have an`'email'` array defined and an SMTP server configured in your Airflow environment, an email will be sent to those addresses for each DAG Run that has missed SLAs.
+If you have an `'email'` array defined and an SMTP server configured in your Airflow environment, an email will be sent to those addresses for each DAG Run that has missed SLAs.

 ## Notifications on Astronomer

-If you are running Airflow with Astronomer Software, you have multiple options for managing your Airflow notifications.
+If you are running Airflow with Astronomer Software or Astro, you have multiple options for managing your Airflow notifications.
 All of the methods above for sending task notifications from Airflow are easily implemented on Astronomer.
-Our documentation [here](https://docs.astronomer.io/software/airflow-alerts) discusses how to leverage these notifications on the platform, including how to set up SMTP to enable email alerts.
+Our documentation for [Astronomer Software](https://docs.astronomer.io/software/airflow-alerts) and [Astro](https://docs.astronomer.io/astro/airflow-alerts) discusses how to leverage these notifications on the platform, including how to set up SMTP to enable email alerts.

 Astronomer also provides deployment and platform-level alerting to notify you if any aspect of your Airflow or Astronomer infrastructure is unhealthy.
 For more on that, including how to customize alerts for Software users, check out our documentation [here](https://docs.astronomer.io/software/platform-alerts).